With his law against separatism, Emmanuel Macron has abusively restricted the right of parents to educate their children.

 The new rules resulting from the Law Reinforcing the Respect for the Principles of the Republic are unacceptable.
 They do not respect parents’ rights, children’s rights, and infringe on their beliefs, interests and freedoms.

-While the quality of public teaching, the safety of pupils and staff and the general standard of French public schools are not properly ensured, the Government would like to destroy the family initiatives that remedy these shortcomings.
+At a time when the quality of education in France is collapsing, when the safety of both pupils and staff is no longer guaranteed, and when the funding of French public schools is largely insufficient, the Government is destroying family initiatives that remedy these shortcomings.